-Prerequisite(s): Complete BIO225/226 with a grade of C or higher; Corequisite: BIO250.
-This laboratory course introduces the basic skills ar knowledge necessary to work in a biological or chemical laboratory.
-Emphasis is placed on good manufacturing practices, safe practice, solution preparation, and equipment operation and maintenance following standard operating procedures.
+Prerequisite(s): Complete BIO225/226 with a grade of C or higher; Co- requisite: BIO250.
+The intent of this course is to offer an environment where the development of skills necessary for laboratory work can be made.
+BIO251 is to be taken concurrently with BIO250 which introduces the basic skills and knowledge necessary to work in a biological or chemical laboratory.
+Strong emphasis is placed on developing competency in good manufacturing practices, safe practice, solution preparation, and equipment operation and maintenance, following standard operating procedures.